 Before you click a picture, ask for permission or buy the ticket.

-The History of Kumartuli: Where Bengal’s Durgapratimas are Born!
+The History of Kumartuli: Where Bengal’s Durgapratimas are Made!

 Back in 1932, the Bonedi Barir Durgapuja (the Durgapuja celebration of royals) of Kolkata was slowly dying as British took off their interest.
 British finances were directed from the grandeur of religious celebration to elsewhere.
 The era stood witness to an eventual transit to the Barwari Pujas (a Durgapuja dedicated to one locality or the para, by the people, of the people, for the people).

 Kumartuli fell prey to the slump and engaged the young from the community to supply households with the finished idols in the dark of the night!
 If you delve into the Samachar Darpan, a newspaper in circulation in the days of undivided Bengal, you will find opinionated articles condemning the childish act that put Bengali Babus to an uneasy position.

 A cluster of Durga Idols on the make.
 Do note the artist in the picture giving shape to the clay.
-The Gangetic clay is taken everywhere out of the banks of Hoogly to give a final touch to the idols.
+The Gangetic clay is taken everywhere out of the banks of Hoogly river to give a final touch to the idols.
 This, I learnt from the potters who work in the workshop at Cox Town, Bangalore!

 Legend has it Jagatseth’s money, Umichand’s beard, Banamali Sarkar’s house, and Govinda Mitra’s walking stick contributed to the idea of Kumartuli!
 All of them were the Zamindars, Indian term of landlords from the days of yore!
 They even helped the east india Company with lending money at certain times.